During the world’s worst

 permits and accompanied by a representative from the Belarussian government.

-Luckily, YPT have been pioneering travel to nuclear exclusion zones for the past decade and we can get you inside.
+Luckily, YPT has been pioneering travel to nuclear exclusion zones for the past decade and we can get you inside.
 You simply submit a copy of your passport and we go through our contacts and take care of all the paperwork.
-Belarus, itself a very closed off country until recently, now has a handy 30 day visa free entry for a vast number of countries provided you enter and exit via Minsk airport.
+Belarus, itself a very closed-off country until recently, now has a handy 30-day visa-free entry for a vast number of countries provided you enter and exit via Minsk airport.

-Meetup with your YPT guide and the rest of the crew, including those coming from our Soviet Baltics Tour in the evening to head to a local Belarussian brewery restaurant with great local food and beer.
+Meetup with your YPT guide and the rest of the crew in the evening to head to a local Belorussian brewery restaurant with great local food and beer.

 We’ll enjoy a hearty breakfast at the hotel before we check out and store our luggage in the baggage storage room.